ARM-software/acle/cmse/cmse.md

 * Copies the stack-based return value from the secure stack to the non-secure stack in the epilogue.

-Code that performs this copying must check the accessibility of the non-secure memory as described by the pseudocode in [9.1](#non-secure-memory-usage).
-An example entry function epilogue and prologue can be found in [11.4](#example-entry-functions).
+Code that performs this copying must check the accessibility of the non-secure memory as described by the pseudocode in [Non-secure memory usage](#non-secure-memory-usage).
+An example entry function epilogue and prologue can be found in [Example entry function](#example-entry-functions).

 A possible optimization would be to access the non-secure stack directly for arguments that read at most once, but accessibility checks are still required.

-The stack usage of an entry function is shown in [Figure 5](#figure5).
+The stack usage of an entry function is shown in [Entry function's caller stack frame](#figure5).

 ![<span id="figure5" class="citation-label">**Entry function's caller stack frame**</span>](stack-frame-entry.svg)